LiuYingchenseu/ESPVC/README.md

 # Early Stroke Diagnosis and Evaluation Based on Pathological Voice Classification Using Speech Enhancement
 This paper proposes a cascaded framework for early stroke diagnosis (ESD) combining speech enhancement (based on SEWUNet) and pathological voice recognition.
 It processes sustained vowels (SVs) with handcrafted features and machine learning algorithms, and spontaneous speech (SS) with mel-spectrogram features and a CNN-Transformer model.
-Clinical trials show that the two-stage strategy (SVs followed by SS) achieves 100% accuracy, demonstrating its potential as an assistive diagnostic tool.
+Clinical trials conducted using self-built data from the paper showed that the two-stage strategy (SVs followed by SS) achieved an accuracy rate of 100%, demonstrating its potential as an auxiliary diagnostic tool.
 ## Requirements
 - Python==3.8.13
 - torch==1.12.1